dwalters423/LaserSpheres/README.md

 The premise of the game is simple: shoot the spheres to earn points, but don't get hit by the spheres or you will lose health!

 Try it yourself!
-Download [here!](https://www.dropbox.com/s/qgctyatparit6t2/LaserSpheres-Windows.zip?dl=0)
+Download [here!](https://www.dropbox.com/s/qgctyatparit6t2/LaserSpheres-Windows.zip?dl=0) (Requires Java runtime)

 ![alt tag](http://i.imgur.com/MLCNfZr.png)